deepdoctection/deepdoctection/docs/manual/install.md

 ```

 This command must be run with active venv mode.
 You can then start a notebook as always and choose the
-kernel in the kernel drop down menu.
+kernel 'deep-doc' in the kernel drop down menu.

 ## Testing the environment